 A person is deemed to be the beneficial owner of securities that can be acquired by that person within 60 days from the date of this prospectus upon the exercise of options, warrants or convertible securities.
-Each beneficial owner's percentage ownership is determined by assuming that options, warrants or other convertible securities that are held by that person, but not those held by any other person, and which are exercisable within 60 days of the date of this prospectus, have been exercised and converted.
-The table also assumes
+Each beneficial owner's percentage ownership is determined by dividing the number of shares beneficially owned by that person by the base number of outstanding shares, increased to reflect the shares underlying options, warrants or other convertible securities included in that person's holdings, but not those underlying shares held by any other person.

-- o a base of 3,437,185 shares outstanding before this offering; and - o a base of 5,437,185 shares outstanding immediately after this offering, before any consideration is given to outstanding options or warrants.
+- o a base of 2,700,000 shares outstanding before this offering; and - o a base of 3,900,000 shares outstanding immediately after this offering, before any consideration is given to outstanding options or warrants.